deepakraj-dj/Cloud-Engineer/Powershell/README.md

   Press / at any time to cancel and go back

 ## Notes
-- Ensure the script is safe before providing admin priviledge.
+- Always ensure any script is safe before providing admin priviledge.
 - Adjust script parameters as needed.